isomerpages/mlaw-corp/news/speeches/_posts/2017-10-12-Opening-address-by-Mr-K-Shanmugam-Minister-for-Home Affairs-and-Minister-for-Law-at-the-OneMap-IdeaWorks-exhibition-and-award-ceremony.md

 ---
-layout: post
-title: Opening address by Mr K Shanmugam, Minister for Home Affairs and Minister for Law, at the OneMap IdeaWorks! exhibition and award ceremony
+title: 'Opening address by Mr K Shanmugam, Minister for Home Affairs and Minister for Law, at the OneMap IdeaWorks! exhibition and award ceremony'
 permalink: /news/speeches/opening-address-minister-shanmugam-onemap-ideaworks-121017
 breadcrumb: Speeches
-collection_name: news

 ---

 12 Oct 2017 Posted in [Speeches](/news/speeches)